seaboyz/angular/README.md

    * The relative path or absolute URL of a template file for an Angular component.
 If provided, do not supply an inline template using `template`.
 3. #### `selector`
    - is used to identify each component uniquely into the component tree, and it also defines how the current component is represented in the HTML DOM.
-   -

 4. #### Component Vs Selector Vs Template
    - Component(AppComponent) is the referce to the component in the application(typescript code).
    - Selector is the reference to the component in the HTML.
    - Template is the HTML that will be rendered to the screen.

-5. #### Decalre the component in the module
+5. #### Decalre all components in the module
    ##### @NgModel
-    - The `@NgModel` decorator marks a class as an Angular component and provides configuration metadata that determines how the component should be processed, instantiated, and used at runtime.
+    - The `@NgModule` decorator marks a class as an Angular component and provides configuration metadata that determines how the component should be processed, instantiated, and used at runtime.
    ##### Declaration {}
-    - `declarations:{ AppComponent, ServerComponent}`(this is the way to tell angular that this component is used in the application)
+    - `declarations:{ AppComponent, ServerComponent}`(this is the way to tell `Appcomponent` components are used in the application)
     - `ServerComponent` the class name
 ![](./images/server.component-and-app.module.png)

-6. #### Then import it to the `app.module.ts`, then it can be used in `app.component.html`
+1. #### Then import it to the `app.module.ts`, then it can be used in `app.component.html`
 ![](./images/Screen%20Shot%202022-04-30%20at%201.56.10%20PM.png)
 ![](./images/Screen%20Shot%202022-04-30%20at%201.57.39%20PM.png)